uhuraapp/uhura-api/Godeps/_workspace/src/github.com/jinzhu/gorm/README.md

 db.Create(&user)

-// will return false after `user` created db.NewRecord(user) // => false
+// will ruturn false after `user` created db.NewRecord(user) // => false

 // You could use `Save` to create record also if its primary key is null